ricefan-tech/interpretability_analysis/Readme.md

 - using complementary evaluations (e.g. bucketed errors, horizon-dependent metrics) to reason about model robustness

-The included dataset is a small, anonymized sample sufficient to reproduce the analysis in the notebook.
+The included dataset is a small sample to reproduce the analysis in the notebook.